Sequential Circuits Multi-Trak 1985 Weight = 16 Lbs. Number mfg.= ? MRP=$1499

 MIDI or other control protocol:

-Software related Links: 6-track conversion template
+Software related Links: Multi-trak faq including 6-track conversion template

 Circuit Overview: below